BrunoASMauricio/University-NetworkSimulator/README.md

 Simulates message exchange between nodes.

-Can simulate message loss and temporal collision
+Can simulate message loss, temporal collision and transmission jitter (NOT IMPLEMENTED).

+Can force edge cases to happen by performing user-defined message blocking actions, based on perceived protocol state and the given time intervals.

 Reads network.sim.in to setup nodes and their communications.

+Reads X.sim.in to retrieve actions to perform on node X.

 network.sim.in